iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     :align: center
     :alt: Node statistics at the top of the Node Data tab.

 The node stability is shown at the top left.
 The hexagon in the center corresponds to the current node.
 When you click the left or right arrows, you can switch between each node in the ring.
+The quasardb build and version information is shown beneath the ring.

 The table on the right shows live statistics from the selected node.